 Monitor the REC’s performance against the agreed budget and financial success measures.

-Evaluate the profitability and sustainability of REC activities and consider the long term commercial viability of the REC in the context of macro trends.
+Evaluate the profitability and sustainability of REC activities and consider the long-term commercial viability of the REC in the context of macro trends.

 Review the investment strategy and reserves policy and make recommendations to the REC Board about courses of action.